Uniquebeat/Uniquebeat/README.md

 # Uniquebeat
-I am introvert.I make games.
+I'm an introvert.I make  videogames as a hobby.